+- 1. On the left navigation, go to Servers & Endpoints > Workloads. - 2.
+Click the link for a workload for which you want to change the Enforcement state.

+- 3. Click Edit.

-- 1. From the PCE web console menu, choose Workloads and VENs > Workloads. - 2.
-Select the workload that you want to change the Enforcement state.. - 3.
-From the Enforcement drop-down list, select Idle, Visibility Only, Selective, or Full depending on how you want to allow or block traffic connections.
+- 4. From the Enforcement drop-down list, select Idle, Visibility Only, Selective, or Full depending on how you want to allow or block traffic connections.

+- 5. Click Save.